antonmeyer/ArduinoDTMF/README.md

 It is working with a W48 dialer and a Fritzbox.

 PWM output on Pin 3 needs a passive filter.
-I used a RC filter.
+I use a RC filter.
 R = 47 Ohm, C = 1 uF.
-Coupled into the phone at microphone.
+Coupled into the phone at microphone M'.
 Spectral analysis (done with a sound card and audacity) looks terrible, but noise is 15 to 20 dB off the signal.
 Frequency accuracy is < 1%.
 Good enough.

 Pin 7 is connected to the impulse rotary dialer contact.
 This "number" switch is connected to the arduino only.
 Remove all conncetion to the old phone.
-Pin 9 is the other dial switch, closed as soon the dial disk is moved.
+Pin 9 is the other dial switch (NSA), closed as soon the dial disk is moved.

+To dial * dial 7 but hold disk for 1 second until you hear the beep, than relase disk.
+Same for # with digit 9.

+Short dialing programmable for digit 1 ..
+5. Once programed it works like * and #.
+Dial digit, hold, wait for beep and release.
+Programming short dialing: dial digit (storage place) hold until you hear the second beep, than release disk, dial phonenumber and wait for timeout / conformation tone.
+Ignore confusion with timeout tones from the phone line.
+If something goes wrong, hang up and start over.

 Scheme is in the picture directory.
 Number switches pin should be reviewed for your layout.